ls1intum/Themis/docs/admin/deployment.rst

 uses a SSL/TLS certificate from the TUM Rechnerbetriebsgruppe.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Manual restart of the ThemisML server:
+Manual restart of the ThemisML Server:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   * **Stopping and removing all running containers:**